Munster2020/HDIP_CSDA_PROJECT/README.md

 ### 6. Visual interpretation
 #### 6.1 Histograms
 After gathering some descriptions and summaries of the dataset the next section of code looks at interpreting the data visually.
-First I created histograms to look at each of the numeric attributes sepal length and width and petal length and width.
+First, I created histograms to look at each of the numeric attributes’ sepal length and width and petal length and width.
 Histograms provide a visual interpretation of numerical data by indicating the number of data points that lie within a range of values.
 These ranges of values are called classes or bins.
 The frequency of the data that falls in each class is depicted by the use of a bar.
 The higher that the bar is, the greater the frequency of data values in that bin.

 ```python
 # The next stage of the project moves on to creating histograms and scatterplots